neurobioinfo/Neuro_Bioinfo_Core.Nextcloud/README.md

 # NeuroVIPs.data-storage
-Web frontend Nextcloud server for NeuroVIPs object storage Note that this is just a redirection address; the actual server lives on the Digital Alliance's Arbutus cloud server.
+Web frontend Nextcloud server for NeuroVIPs object storage

+Note that this git repo is just a redirection address plus some documentation; the actual server lives on the Digital Alliance's Arbutus cloud.